 Tent adjacent to Hamilton Hall (with seating, wheelchair accessibility, sign-language interpretation and closed-caption video of the Commencement exercises).
 The best gate to use to gain access to this tent is at 116th Street and Amsterdam Avenue.

 There is no on-campus parking.
 However, there are several parking garages in the neighborhood.
-Drivers are advised to drop off and pick up passengers with disabilities at either of the accessible gates listed above.
-View a list of area parking garages.
+Drivers are advised to drop off and pick up passengers with disabilities at either of the accessible gates listed above, before parking.

 A wheelchair accessible shuttle bus will circle the perimeter of campus to pick up guests with disabilities, their families and those who may need assistance.
 The bus will transport guests to the designated disability access gates (116th Street and Amsterdam Avenue, 115th Street and Amsterdam Avenue) Event staff will be available at the gates to assist guests to their seats.
 Because of the large crowd at Commencement, the waiting period for the shuttle can be long.
 To avoid waiting for the shuttle, we suggest you plan to arrive to campus at the designated disability access gates.